jonsamwell/flutter_gherkin/README.md

 Defaults to `true`
 This optional argument lets you specify if the target application should be built prior to running the first test.
 This defaults to `true`

+#### keepAppRunningAfterTests

+Defaults to `false`
+This optional argument will keep the Flutter application running when done testing.
+This defaults to `false`

 #### buildFlavor

 Defaults to empty string